Home / Blog / Session Manager Extensions

 What happens to my saved sessions if I uninstall the extension?

-If you uninstall a session manager extension, all locally saved session data is deleted.
-Extensions that offer cloud backup (like TabGroup Vault's Google Drive backup) preserve your data in the cloud, so you can restore it if you reinstall.
-Always export your data or enable cloud backup before uninstalling.
+If you uninstall a session manager extension, locally saved session data is usually deleted with it.
+Extensions with cloud backup, including TabGroup Vault's Google Drive backup, can preserve a copy outside the browser profile.
+Export your data or enable cloud backup before uninstalling.